 The function CMPclient_init() initializes the underlying OpenSSL library and optionally sets up a log callback function as described in section 3.7 for use by the SecurityUtilities library.
 It should be called once, as soon as the overall application starts.
 If the log_fn argument is NULL the library uses as default both the syslog facility and printing to the console.

-CMP_err CMPclient_init(OPTIONAL OSSL_cmp_log_cb_t log_fn);
+CMP_err CMPclient_init(OPTIONAL LOG_cb_t log_fn);

 CMPclient_prepare